User engagement strategy for statistics

-HESA is an independent charity and an official statistics producer.
-We collect, assure and disseminate data about higher education (HE) in the UK.
+Jisc is an independent charity and an official statistics producer.
+We collect, assure and disseminate data about higher education (HE) in the UK under the HESA brand.
 This includes a wide range of functions to support HE providers and data users in submitting, processing and understanding the data.

 We are the Designated Data Body for England under the Higher Education and Research Act 2017 with a statutory relationship to the Office for Students.
 We perform a similar official role in supporting the statutory funders and regulators of HE in Wales, Scotland and Northern Ireland.

 We have two types of membership, representative members, including UUK, GuildHE and the Association of Colleges (AoC), and institutional members.
 Our institutional members form a separate class of membership which every UK higher education (HE) and further education (FE) institution has the opportunity to join.
 This means that Jisc is owned by the communities it serves and ensures we deliver against their priorities.

 We receive core funding from the UK HE and FE funding bodies.
 HESA data collection and publishing is funded by subscriptions from the higher education providers from whom data is collected.

 Jisc’s user engagement practices that we follow regularly are as follows, and we commit to continue operating and demonstrating continuous improvement from this baseline: